Irgun

 Once the violence quelled, the British arrested both the Arab aggressors and the Jewish defenders, including Jabotinsky and several other Haganah members.
 Jabotinsky, who was given a harsh sentence that included expulsion from Palestine, was disgusted that he was treated in a similar fashion to the Arab aggressors.
 Eventually, he was released and all charges were dropped against both Arabs and Jews.

 In 1925, Jabotinsky founded the Revisionist movement as a result of an ideological split with the Haganah.
-While the Haganah promoted a socialist agenda, Jabotinsky sought to create a free-enterprise Jewish State.
+While the Haganah promoted a socialist agenda, Jabotinsky sought to create a free-enterprise Jewish country, post-liberation.
 Yet there was another pivotal difference – the Haganah was an entity which promoted havlaga, or restraint, as opposed to retaliation.
+If it weren’t for the militant efforts of the Irgun and Lehi, Israel would have been under British occupation far longer.

 Photo source: Click here